 Rising Damp and Treatment

-Floors can display moist patches and staining, materials such as stone and brick are naturally porous and will soak up moisture like a sponge without the aid of a damp proof membrane or rising damp treatment.
-When a building is constructed, a rising damp treatment is generally installed in the form of a damp proof course in the walls to prevent rising damp appearing, however, when this treatment does not exist or becomes damaged the most common result is rising damp.
+Floors can display moist patches and staining, while porous materials such as stone and brick will soak up moisture like a sponge without the aid of a damp proof membrane or rising damp treatment.
+When a building is constructed, a rising damp treatment is generally installed in the form of a damp proof course in the walls to prevent rising damp appearing.
+However, when this treatment does not exist or becomes damaged, the most common result is rising damp.

-If left untreated it will rot any floor joists and other interior timber that come into contact with it, as well as causing more damage to the interior of the property.
+If left untreated it will rot any floor joists and other interior timber that come into contact with it, and will cause more damage to the interior of the property.

 A new DPC (damp proof course) will need to be installed.
 This is achieved by removing all internal plaster and backing coats back to the brickwork at a minimum of 1,000mm, depending on exterior ground levels, to stop any chance of bridging the affected areas.